Blood Clots - Medical Condition

 Blood clots that result in a heart attack may cause chest pain (angina) that usually starts in the centre of the chest and moves to the jaw, the back, the left arm, or occasionally the right arm.
 Less commonly, the pain may be felt in the abdomen.

 Heart attack pain is usually severe but not always.
 Some people have "silent heart attacks" without any symptoms.
 Some people have reported feeling a sense of impending doom as a heart attack comes on.
 There’s tightness and often a pounding in the chest.
 The heart may speed up and beat irregularly.
 Shortness of breath or difficulty breathing, nausea or vomiting, fainting, or collapse may also occur.

 Women may experience slightly different heart attack symptoms than men.
 Women are more likely than men to have nausea, and less likely to have sweating as a symptom of a heart attack.
-Women may not feel the chest pain as distinctly as men.
-The most common places for women’s chest pain to spread to are the neck, jaw, or back.
+They may not feel chest pain as distinctly as men.
+For women, the most common places for pain to spread to are the neck, jaw, or back.